CLeARoboticsLab/InverseHyperplanes.jl/README.md

 # InverseHyperplanes.jl

-Collision-free trajectories for non-cooperative multi-agent systems using rotating hyperplanes constraints learned from expert data.
+Collision-free trajectories for non-cooperative multi-agent systems using rotating hyperplanes constraints learned from expert trajectories.

 An example using the Hill-Clohessy-Wiltshire equations for relative orbital motion:
 <table>